coolbeans201/GreatTechBlogPosts/README.md

 [How HelloFresh establishes Data Quality with an in-house tool](https://medium.com/hellofresh-dev/how-hellofresh-establishes-data-quality-with-an-in-house-tool-ecb6fe060ba2) - A very nice implementation of data quality and attempting to shift left with it as well

+[Data driven Snowflake optimisation at HelloFresh](https://engineering.hellofresh.com/data-driven-snowflake-optimisation-at-hellofresh-55a5b56aa9af) - It's no secret in the DE world that Snowflake can be expensive.
+A good guide on how to tune down those costs.

 ### Helpshift

 [Building a Data warehouse with Hive at Helpshift — Part 1](https://medium.com/helpshift-engineering/building-a-data-warehouse-with-hive-at-helpshift-part-1-443046df6484) - A little more outdated, but still a useful overview of how you can build a warehouse with Hive as your backbone